CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 Configuration management includes all the measures and structures that are required to monitor the state of the objects under consideration, starting with identification, through inventory management and updating to decommissioning.

-Objects viewed (configuration elements) can be entire infrastructure areas, specific applications and IT systems, but also individual components thereof (for example, documentation).As part of configuration management, processes and regulations must be introduced that describe how to manage information about the properties of the configuration items used, as well as information about security-related issues, issues, and changes related to configuration items.
+Objects viewed (configuration elements) can be entire infrastructure areas, specific applications and IT systems, but also individual components thereof (for example, documentation).
+As part of configuration management, processes and regulations must be introduced that describe how to manage information about the properties of the configuration items used, as well as information about security-related issues, issues, and changes related to configuration items.
 Typical activities include, for example, updating the list of IT systems or adapting security-relevant documentation to changes in business processes or applications.
 Recommendations for configuration management can be found in module OPS1.1.1 Proper IT Administration.

 ### 2.2 Standard measures